The Crooked Treehouse

 90 minutes

-It's World War Two and The Doctor and Rose meet a new companion (Jack), a scary little boy, and unpack a weird intergalactic mystery that accidentally threatens the whole world.
+It's World War Two and The Doctor and Rose meet a bisexual time traveler named Jack, as well as a scary little boy in a gas mask.
+Together, The Doctor, Rose, and Jack unpack a weird intergalactic mystery that accidentally threatens the whole world.
 This episode is fantastic, and has one of the best climactic Doctor quotes of the whole series.

 Serial 6: Bad Wolf/Parting Of The Ways